We believe access to excellent healthcare is a basic human right.

 or prevent anyone from being their best healthy self.

 We will work with you to provide what you need.
+Please do not hesitate to contact us

-as we have options available.
+if you do not have insurance as we have options available.

 Health insurance is unnecessarily (and purposefully) complicated, so it is no wonder people don’t understand how it works.
 It is the only American industry that can legally take customers money and decide they won’t provide a product or service in return, or at least, do it only on THEIR terms.

-The basic idea is that health insurance helps Americans pay for medical care — like doctor visits, prescriptions, surgeries, or hospital stays.
+• The basic idea is that health insurance helps Americans pay for medical care — like doctor visits, prescriptions, surgeries, or hospital stays.
 Instead of paying the full cost every time a patient sees a medical provider, patients with insurance pay a monthly fee (called a PREMIUM) to an insurance company.
 In return, the insurance company agrees to cover part (or most) of the medical bills.
 Patients share the cost - having to also pay a DEDUCTIBLE (the amount the patient must pay before insurance will pay anything), a COPAY (a fixed amount per visit), and COINSURANCE (a percentage of the bill the patient is responsible for after meeting the deductible).
 Some insurance companies have an OUT-OF-POCKET maximum which caps how much the patient can be charged in a year and then insurance covers the rest.

-An insurance company creates a network of providers who agree to charge a designated amount for services.
+• An insurance company creates a network of providers who agree to charge a designated amount for services.

 1. If a patient goes to a provider in-network, the insurance company will pay most or all of the bill.